tusharsial/Agile-Fixed-Wing-UAV/README.md

   **Control Inputs:** delT (Throttle i/p - velocity controller) and delE (Elevator delfection - Flight path angle controller).

-**Note:** For referring to the equations of the Controllers, you can refer to the following presentation. https://docs.google.com/presentation/d/1c6U61U5BCYlcwXmJR-q57A_kSxaiEpe3V4xSZbWlwo0/edit#slide=id.g108a4b7ca6c_1_86
+**Note:** For the equations of the Controllers, you can refer to the following presentation. https://docs.google.com/presentation/d/1c6U61U5BCYlcwXmJR-q57A_kSxaiEpe3V4xSZbWlwo0/edit#slide=id.g108a4b7ca6c_1_86

 # Simulation Results